dwyl/flutter-bloc-tutorial/README.md

 when it's in a `TodoListLoadedState` state.

 Here comes the fun part!
-First, change the `TodoItem` widget class in `lib/main.dart` to `ItemCard` so it does not conflict with the `TodoItem` class we've implemented earlier.
+First, change the `Item` widget class in `lib/main.dart` to `ItemCard` so it does not conflict with the `Item` class we've implemented earlier.

 ```dart
 class ItemCard extends StatelessWidget {